dannystaple/python-tile-racer/README.md

 Tileset and car images come from the Racing pack at [kenney.nl](https://kenney.nl/assets/racing-pack).
 These are covered by the CC 1.0 Universal license.

+Learned lots from tutorials at [Game From Scratch](https://www.gamefromscratch.com/post/2015/10/14/Tiled-Map-Editor-Tutorial-Series.aspx)